-The free walking tours run most days and leave at 10 am from between the Ferry Building and the Queens Wharf Village, on Queens Wharf.
-The easiest way to find them when you get there is to look out for the Tour Guides big, blue umbrellas.
+The free walking tours run most days and leave from the entrance to Queens Wharf, next to the Ferry building.
+The easiest way to find them when you get there is to look out for the Tour Guides’ big, blue umbrellas.

-Climb Mount Eden
+2. Climb Mount Eden

 There are 48 of them spread across the Auckland region and its volcanoes – Maunga – are one of the main things that make the landscape of Auckland so unique.